AgileVentures/av-static-website/source/blog_articles/2017-09-19-av-ecosystem-review-gem-polishing.html.markdown

 </div>
 ```

-which looks like the raw HTML that Cocoon deliver before JavaScript adjusts it.
-I wonder if that's because I'm doing this on the train without internet connection (and that's affecting loading some needed js), but I can see the Cocoon js being loaded in chrome when I test manually ... ah, I think I see the problem.
+which looks like the raw HTML that Cocoon delivers before JavaScript adjusts it.
+I wonder if that's because I'm doing this on the train without internet connection (and that's affecting loading some needed js); but I can see the Cocoon js being loaded in chrome when I test manually ... ah, I think I see the problem.
 The project doesn't have a default first repo - we have to click 'Add repos' once first ... or we can build one by default:

 ```rb
   def new